What is warehousing? A guide to logistics

 Ecommerce has driven rapid growth throughout the warehousing industry.
 In fact, the market has doubled in the last decade as businesses around the world invest heavily in their supply chains to get goods to consumers and businesses faster and more efficiently.

 This isn’t only limited to ecommerce businesses.
 Most physical retail businesses have limited space in their stores to hold inventory but still need to keep up with demand.
-Having additional inventory available in nearby warehouses helps ensure they are always able to restock their stores during high volume times like the holidays, even if their suppliers are in other countries and are slow to produce and ship new product.
+Having additional inventory available in nearby warehouses helps ensure they are always able to restock their stores during high volume times like the holidays, even if their suppliers are in other countries and are slow to produce and ship new products.

-Warehouse vs. distribution center
+Warehouse vs. distribution center: What’s the difference?

 While a warehouse is technically any building that stores physical products regardless of the purpose, a distribution center is more specifically a type of warehouse designed for fulfilling orders for the purpose of distribution to other businesses or consumers.
 Distribution centers, therefore, need to be designed for not only compact storage but also efficient picking, packing, and shipping.